-2022 NSAA Classifications for Cross Country are listed on the NSAA web site, http://nsaahome.org/ under Cross Country.
+2023 NSAA Classifications for Cross Country are listed on the NSAA web site, http://nsaahome.org/ under Cross Country.
 Boys and Girls Cross Country shall be divided into four classes for competition as follows:

 - 1. Based on combined boy and girl enrollment, grades 9-11. - 2.
-The top 60 schools will be split into Class A and Class B. - 3.
-Schools with a total enrollment of 850 and above will be in Class A and the remaining schools will be placed in Class B. - 4.
+The top 60 schools will be split into Class A and Class B. - Schools with a total enrollment of 850 and above will be in Class A and the remaining schools will be placed in Class B. NOTE: Classifications will be done on a yearly basis, except for Class A, which will be done on a two-year classification.
+2022 was the 1st year of the two-year Class A classification period. - 4.
 The next 60 largest schools registered for cross country shall be Class C. - 5.
 The remaining schools registered for cross country shall be Class D. - 6.
 Boys and girls teams from the same school will be placed in the same class.
 (Exception: cooperatives) - 7.
-If schools are tied in enrollment for the last position or positions of a class, the following tie-breaker will be applied:
+If schools are tied in enrollment for the last position or positions of a class, the following tie-breaker will be applied: - a.

-- a.
 The first tie-breaker will be a three-year average of enrollment which includes the year on which the current year's classification is based and the two previous years.
 The higher three-year average will be in the larger class. - b.
 If the tie still exists, then the school with the higher immediate previous year's enrollment will be placed in the larger class. - c.
 If a tie still exists, it will be decided by a coin flip in the NSAA office. - 8.
 Schools have the opportunity to petition up a class in Cross Country.
 No replacement is made in that class vacated (no team will move up to fill that void).